Wild Alaskan Salmon Chowder

 by The Alaska Life

-We are blessed to live in Alaska where we can catch wild salmon to feed our families.
+We are blessed to live in Alaska where we can catch Wild Alaskan Salmon to feed our families.
 Nothing beats pulling a beautiful salmon fillet out of the freezer for a delicious and healthy dinner for your family (like an easy Sockeye salmon recipe)!
 What are you going to do with the leftovers?
 Reheating is an option … and so is making an entirely new dish!
 This salmon chowder is the perfect answer for salmon leftovers and a staple meal in the fall and winter, or even in the summer when the temperature drops on a rainy day.
 Serve with french bread, green salad, and chilled white wine for a meal that won’t disappoint!

 1 salmon fillet (16 oz) cut into 1 inch cubes (you can use already cooked leftovers OR uncooked)